Gift-exchange game: Work Field usage

 One particular non-monetary gift believed to incentivise employees is the attention they receive from their employer.
 In a model developed by Prof. Robert Dur, altruistic managers who signal a level of attention towards their employees can achieve the same level of output as an egoistic manager (who doesn't provide any attention to their employees) who is paying a higher wage to retain their employees.
 Eventually, the altruistic manager's marginal cost of attention exceeds a point where increasing the employees wage becomes a better alternative.
 This outcome is dependent on the employee exhibiting "neutral" or "warm" feelings towards their employer such that their expected utility increases with the attention they receive.
 Rather than contradict, this model supplements traditional game-exchange theory by demonstrating in a real world setting, managers have socioemotional tools at their disposal that may be preferred to a monetary gift.

 Many laboratory experiments support the theory of using gift exchange as an incentive mechanism.
 However, field evidence has resulted in conflicting effectiveness.
 A study conducted by Evesteves-Sorenson and Macera (2013) aimed to investigate removing any theoretical factors that could be “dampening gift exchange in the field”.
 The study identified a few factors that could be impacting gift exchange effectiveness such as “habituation to the gift, fatigue, and small gift size”.
 Accounting for these factors and subsequently implementing a field experiment to remove them, the study’s results found no evidence to support gift exchange in the work place.

 The multitude of factors for this discrepancy between laboratory and field settings is the topic of much subsequent research, but it is not entirely clear.
-While conflicting results do degrade the reliability of the application of the gift exchange game, it is important to note that it still provides valuable insight into employee and employer behavior.
+While conflicting results do degrade the reliability of the application of the gift exchange game, It still provides valuable insight into employee and employer behavior.